With the thumb flexed and the other fingers flexed around it.

-A variation of Finkelstein test can be used to rule out an incomplete release of previous de Quervain disease.
-If the usual Finkelstein test is positive, full abduction of the APL followed by flexion of the thumb’s MCP joint will isolate the action of the EPB.
-Pain with this test will occur if the EPB lies in a separate sheath and was not released (EPB entrapment syndrome).
+A variation of Finkelstein test can be used to rule out an incomplete release of previous De Quervain disease.
+If the usual Finkelstein test is positive, full abduction of the Abductor pollicis longus (APL) followed by flexion of the thumb’s MCP joint will isolate the action of the EPB.
+Pain with this test will occur if the Extensor pollicis brevis tendon lies in a separate sheath and was not released (Extensor pollicis brevis muscle EPB entrapment syndrome).
 This test has been found to have a sensitivity of 81% and a specificity of 50%.

-Isolation of the EPB tendon in a separate compartment has been reported to contribute to the pathogenesis of de Quervain disease.1
+Isolation of the Extensor Pollicis Brevis EPB tendon in a separate compartment has been reported to contribute to the pathogenesis of De Quervain disease.1

 De Quervain’s tenosynovitis